srcimon/screwbox/UNRELEASED-CHANGES.md

 - Removed obsolete `ScreenTransitionSystem` / `Component` (#153)
 - Renamed `TweenMode` to `Ease` and moved class to core package
+- Moved asset bundles to the package with best matching scope

 ### 📦 Dependency updates